 - Meals and lodging onboard December 3–13, 2018

-- Photographic guiding and instruction from eight MW Team
+- Photographic guiding and instruction from nine MW Team

 - Lectures and guiding from MW and Expedition Leaders

 - Photography instruction in the field and in the classroom